nashville-software-school/client-side-mastery/book-2-queen-bee/chapters/DEBUGGER_ASSESSMENT.md

 code .
 ```

 Open the `main.js` and create your `launch.json` so that you can debug the code starting with `main.js`.
-Then run the program and start the investigation.
+Then run the program and start the investigation by using your debugger and running the code.

-## Vocabulary and Learning Review

-When you have completed all of the following tasks, use the Learning Platform to let your mentors know that you are ready for a vocabulary review.

-* Produced a dependency graph for the project
-* Drawn a sequence diagram for the algorithm of the project
-* Discovered all of the errors
-* Done your best to try to fix them

 ## Example Output

-If you are able to fix all of the bugs, you will output similar to what is below.
+If you are able to fix all of the bugs, when you run the program, you should see output that is similiar to what is below in your terminal.

 ```sh
 ************************************************